One of the biggest stumbling blocks in a home purchase is often the home inspection.

 Buyers are all excited about finding a new home.
 Sellers are thrilled that they will be able to move soon.

 Then the inspector comes in and spits out a laundry list of issues with the house.
-Some of them are minor things like dings and dents, but others like foundation or structural damage can cause the buyers to either renegotiate the purchase price or ask for the items to be repaired.
+Some of them are minor things like dings and dents, but others like foundation or structural damage can cause the buyers to either renegotiate the purchase price or ask for the cracked foundation repair to be done first.

 Here’s our list of the most common home inspection issues in